dchenk/dynamic-tabs/README.md

 **Complete documentation** is available at [docs/docs.md](https://github.com/dchenk/dynamic-tabs/blob/master/docs/docs.md)

-Some methods of the DynamicTabs class are marked as private (such as `refreshLayout` and `scrollLeft`), and they are used internally by the class to implement all the cool dynamic magic.
+Some methods of the DynamicTabs class are marked as private within the code (such as `refreshLayout` and `scrollLeft`); they are used internally by the class to implement all the cool dynamic magic.
 If you find yourself needing to use any of these, please file an issue.

 ## Goal and Features